mit-6861/MIT-6861.github.io/_pages/home.md

 - **2 quizzes (30% of grade, 15% each)**: The quizzes are intended to assess students’ knowledge of foundational content.
 They will be conducted in class (Mar 10 and Apr 21) on paper, closed-book, and will include a combination of multiple-choice and free-response questions.
 The midterm will not ask students to write any code on paper.
 Further details will be presented closer to the exam date.

 - **Research project (40% of grade)**: Throughout the semester, students will work in groups of three or four on a research project of their choosing.
 Students will present the final poster on May 7 or May 12.
 We'll provide support over the course of the semester for coming up with project ideas, and you'll have a number of project-related deliverables over the course of the semester:
+    - A project pre-proposal (ungraded)
-    - An initial proposal (10% of your grade)
+    - A project proposal (10% of your grade)
     - A final report (25% of your grade)
     - A poster presentation (5% of your grade)